abdullahshah5329/BudgetManger/README.md

 ## Make sure to have flask and sqlite installed in your machine.

+## Run the below commands in terminal within the directory of the project folder.

 ## To successfully run project:
 - ### Step 1: clone repo

-- ### Step 2: within terminal: in directory of project, create a virtual environment
+- ### Step 2: in directory of project, create a virtual environment
   - in python:  python3.8 -m venv env
   - then activate it with the following command: source env/bin/activate
   - to deactivate, type in the follwoign command: deactivate